Chettithody Shamshuddin

 Chettithody Shamshuddin (born 22 March 1970) is an Indian cricket umpire.
 He is a member of the Emirates International Panel of ICC Umpires in the on-field category and officiates in One Day Internationals (ODIs) and Twenty20 Internationals (T20Is).

 Umpiring career

 Shamsuddin was appointed as the Indian representative to the International Panel of ICC Umpires in the third umpire category in 2013.
+As of February 2020, he had officiated in 43 ODIs and 20 T20I matches.